Donald Trump Jr’s Twitter account appears to have been hacked

 “This just in: North Korea is about to get smoked,” the account also posted on Wednesday morning.

-The account also profanity-laden messages targeting President Joe Biden and social media influencer and WWE wrestler Logan Paul.
+The account also shared profanity-laden messages targeting President Joe Biden and social media influencer and WWE wrestler Logan Paul.

 The tweets started to become unavailable at around 9am on Wednesday.